adrianRfeeger/ezShareCPAP/README.md

 #### Windows
 - **Wi-Fi Connection:**
   - Ensure you're running the application with adequate permissions (Administrator may be required).
-  - If "netsh" commands fail, try running the application as Administrator.
+  - If `netsh` commands fail, try running the application as Administrator.
+  - The app uses PowerShell to locate the Wi-Fi adapter and falls back to `netsh wlan show interfaces`.

 - **OSCAR Detection:**
   - If OSCAR isn't detected, ensure it's installed in `C:\Program Files\OSCAR\OSCAR.exe`.